+Media Communication denotes all kind of applications, which involve more than one person and is related to interpersonal communication.
 Video telephony and video conferences are applications which belong to this category.
 At this point we can broaden the scope to cover not only audio and video but, also other media in the conferencing domain and encounter a large set of CSCW applications.
-We also have applications which include an type of asymmetric communication like one teacher which interacts with a class in form of tele-tutoring.
-All multimedia mailing applications with, e.g., MIME does also belong to the media communication group.
-In general the classical CSCW classification of a two time two matrix between communication at the same time/at different time vs. communication at the same place/at different locations is suitable for the whole set media communication applications.
+We also have applications which include type of asymmetric communication like one teacher who interacts with a class in form of tele-tutoring.
+All multimedia mailing applications with, e.g., MIME, also belong to the media communication group.
+In general the classical CSCW classification of a two by two matrix between communication at the same time/at different time vs. communication at the same place/at different locations is suitable for the whole set media communication applications.

 From the requirements point of view, applications with humans interacting simultaneously demand for real time and for a well defined end-to-end delay.
-If the involved parties communicate at different times then these are no demands.
+If the involved parties communicate at different times then there are no such demands.